 Algebraic and Geometric Topology

+I work in a range of areas in topology, mostly in algebraic topology but some in geometric topology as well.
 I like to see the geometry which underlies homotopical structures.
-My interests are broad, with my most recent projects being in cohomology operations on manifolds, cohomology of groups, in group theory related to rational homotopy theory, in knot theory, and in neural networks.
+My interests are broad, with my most recent projects being in cohomology of alternating and symmetric groups, in group theory related to rational homotopy theory, in knot theory, and in neural networks.
 Configuration spaces are a part of much of what I do, and I like to study topology, geometry, algebra and combinatorics related to them.
+Some of my research along with other topics of interest in algebraic topology are the subject of a lecture series available at:

 Algebraic Geometry, Knot Theory, Mathematical Physics, Lie Theory